Essay Topic Hub

 Paper Undergraduate

-Kolcaba's comfort theory in medical-surgical dialysis care
+Applying Kolcaba's comfort theory to dialysis nursing care

 Just like any other discipline, theories are present in nursing to guide a person about the major goals and objectives of the nursing discipline.
 It tells the person about certain situations and allows them to guide through research.
 Research is done as to refute the theory, modify the theory or even completely eliminate the theory.
 (Meleis, 2012 p 35) Just like any other discipline, theories are present in nursing to guide a person about the major goals and objectives of the nursing discipline.
 It tells the person about certain situations and allows them to guide through research.
 Research is done as to refute the theory, modify the theory or even completely eliminate the theory.
 (Meleis, 2012 p 35)